colinbdclark/mfa-thesis/sections/methods.md

 ### Quotes

+"the claim is that artistic research has the potential to change the way we see and think.
+The studio experience is a form of intellectual and imaginative inquiry and is a site where research can be undertaken that is suf­ficiently robust to yield knowledge and understanding that is individually situated and socially and culturally relevant" (90)

+"Rather than seeing inquiry as a linear procedure or an enclosing process, research can also be interactive and reflexive whereby imaginative insight is constructed from a creative and critical practice" (Sullivan 82)

+"the modernist, empirical aphorism, to know is to see, was flipped as a consequence of postmodernist thinking because the way we framed reality according to particular interpretive regimes meant that to know is to see, and more crucially for studio-researchers, to know is to see ... differently" (Sullivan 85)

 a call to "drop their relations... and all their usual motives for movement and action, and let themselves be drawn by the attractions of the terrain and the encounters they find there.
 Chance is a less important factor in this activity than one might think: from a dérive point of view cities have psychogeographical contours, with constant currents, fixed points and vortexes that strongly discourage entry into or exit from certain zones."